Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/preface/c_preparation.rst

 After the download is completed, a new folder "Freenove_Complete_Starter_Kit_for_Raspberry_Pi" is generated, which contains all of the tutorials and required code.

-This folder name seems a little too long.
-We can simply rename it by using the following command.
+:red:`This folder name seems a little too long.
+We can simply rename it by using the following command.`

 .. code-block:: console